bjtrost/TCAG-WGS-CNV-workflow/README.md

 ## Main scripts (designed to be called directly)

 * benchmark_overlap_counts.py: Output counts summarizing how CNVs in different categories overlap with the benchmark
+* CNV_overlap.py: Finding overlapping CNV calls from either the CNV-detection algorithms, or different benchmark methods, or both
+* CNV_read_depth_checker.sh: Calculate the ratio between the read depth of a CNV and the read depth of the same-size surrounding regions
 * compare_CNVs_to_benchmark.py: Compare CNVs output from the CNV-detection algorithms to a CNV benchmark
-* CNV_overlap.py: Finding overlapping CNV calls from either the CNV-detection algorithms, or different benchmark methods, or both
 * compare_with_RLCR_definition.py: Compare CNV calls that have been converted to the common format with the RLCR definition.
 Requires the "intervaltree" Python module to be installed.
 * convert_CNV_calls_to_common_format.py: Convert CNV calls to common format
 * IQR_samtools_depth.sh: Calculates IQR from a BAM file